 This is the best source of statistical information on the investment market.
 Most of this needs to be paid for but there usually some open articles on trends under 'news'.

-Free registration on the Building Magazine website gives you access to a wealth of cost case studies and data on construction cost inflation etc. The case studies are especially useful because - unlike with BCIS - you can see exactly what is being costed woth a detailed breakdown.
+Free registration on the Building Magazine website gives you access to a wealth of cost case studies and data on construction cost inflation etc. The case studies are especially useful because - unlike with BCIS - you can see exactly what is being costed with a detailed breakdown.
+Note that this link takes to to a dead page if you haven't registered first.

 HCA 'Development Appraisal Tool'